INTRA-CATEGORICAL ANALOGY

 1.2 Identity of indiscernibles

-Two different individuals perfectly identical, for example products taken out of the same industrial production chain, are materially identical, that is perceptually indistinguishable.
-All that can be said of one can be said of the other; their descriptions coincide, they share all their properties, essential (categorical) or accidental.
+Two different perfectly identical individuals, for example products from the same industrial production chain, are materially identical, i.e. perceptually indistinguishable.
+Everything that can be said about one can be said about the other; their descriptions coincide, they share all their properties, whether essential (categorical) or accidental (incidental).

-Discernibility depends on the observer, the layman does not see any difference, and believes that “it’s all the same”, whereas the specialist will make crucial distinctions.
+Distinction depends on the observer, the layman sees no difference, and believes that “it’s all the same”, while the specialist makes crucial distinctions.

 1.3 Intra-categorical analogy

 Intra-categorical analogy is the relationship between the members of a category C. All members share, by definition, the characteristics defining the category.
-The phrase “another C” refers to another member of the same class C. Two beings belonging to the same category are identical for this category; a whale and a rat are identical from the point of view of the category “— be a mammal”.
+The expression “another C” refers to another member of the same category C. Two beings belonging to the same category are identical for this category; a whale and a rat are identical from the point of view of the category “— be a mammal”.
 This categorical identity is a partial identity, compatible with major differences; two beings of the same category are said to be analogous or similar.
 They are comparable in respect of their other non-categorical properties.
-Chicken eggs are all similar as eggs; an egg is identical to another egg; it is comparable to all other eggs in terms of freshness, size, color, etc. S. Comparison.
+Chicken eggs are all similar as eggs; one egg is identical to another egg; it is comparable to all other eggs in terms of freshness, size, colour, etc. See Comparison.

 1.4 Circumstantial analogy

-An individual a possessing the features (x, y, z, t), is similar to all individuals who have any of those features, whether it be an essential or accidental feature.
+An individual a who has the characteristics (x, y, z, t), is similar to all individuals who have any of those characteristics, whether essential or incidental.

 2. Intra-categorical analogy as induction or deduction

-Intra-categorical analogy can be reconstructed as an induction or a deduction:
+Intra-categorical analogy can be reconstructed as an ineduction or a deduction:

 2.1 As an induction